qianyisun/Yolov4_guideline.GitHub.io/index.md

 Even though we are not going to utilize other GitHub basic operation, you could learn more operations by the [Link](https://confluence.lsstcorp.org/display/LDMDG/Basic+Git+Operations)<br>

 #### 2.2 Google drive and Google colab introduction
+[Google drive](https://en.wikipedia.org/wiki/Google_Drive) is a great cloud file storage.
+Here we need to create google colab on Google drive to prepare for subsequent model establishment and object detections using Yolov4 model,etc.<br>

+Google colab is an interactive environment which could allow you write and execute code.<br>

+Here the website would provide the [video](https://www.youtube.com/watch?v=xoo4mTujM1U) to introduce how we could create a new google colab on Google drive.<br>

 ### 3. Obtaining data